 With an e-bike, you have the option to choose how much assistance you receive from the motor.
 Riders can set the level of pedal assistance based on their preference or the terrain they are tackling.
 This means you have to pedal an e-bike, but not as hard as a regular bike, since the motor helps take the strain off your legs.
 The result is a more enjoyable and comfortable riding experience, allowing you to cover greater distances in less time.

-Read Also: Can a 12 Year Old Ride an Electric Bike?
-A Guide for Parents and Guardians
+Read Also: How Many Calories Can You Burn on an Electric Bike?
+A Comprehensive Guide

 How to Properly Pedal an E-Bike for Maximum Efficiency and Performance